-If what you’re looking for is an opportunity to learn these skills with your clinical team while building systems in your organization, then you may want to contact us about our organization training program instead.
+If what you’re looking for is an opportunity to learn these skills with your clinical team while building systems in your organization, then you may want to check out our organization training program instead.
 Keep reading if learning with a diverse group of professionals around the world sounds like a good fit.

 Learn at your own pace, then apply what you learned and get feedback and coaching from us.

 Project Blue is like taking intensive online coursework, with a hint of practicum-like application.
 Think of it as a “flipped classroom” remote advisory program.

 All of the online courses in Project Blue include:

 Guided activities to check your own understanding

 As you finish up each course, you will have opportunities to extend what you learned and dive deeper with live activities in group sessions.
 We'll meet as a group every few weeks to check in, nerd out, and cheer each other on.

 Throughout the program, you will further develop your verbal behavior with fluency practice.
 You'll practice on your own, check-in for feedback from an Octave team member, and chart your progress until you're ready to level up.
 Nothing brings the chart to life like seeing your own learning process displayed on it!